Hold-Krykke-BA/MAT-AL/Assignment3/README.md

 ### Sorting using a Trie
 Since the algorithm implemented is a non-comparative algorithm, we couldn't make it fit the interface used for the four other algorithms we have implemented.
 Because of this, we agreed to implement it as a String Trie Sort.

-The Trie consists of the `Trie` class and the `TrieNode` class, found in the same [file](https://github.com/Hold-Krykke-BA/MAT-AL/blob/main/Assignment3/src/solution/sorts/Trie.java).
+[The Trie implementation](https://github.com/Hold-Krykke-BA/MAT-AL/blob/main/Assignment3/src/solution/sorts/Trie.java) consists of the `Trie` class and the `TrieNode` class, found in the same file.

 The `TrieNode` has
 * an array of `TrieNode` links